-of marked blocks over the category $\Mhat (\Sigma)$ of colored markings.
-The mapping class group action on $\mathfrak{F}_\cat{C}(\Sigma)$ arises solely through the mapping class group action on colored markings.

-Since the marked block functor sends all morphisms to equivalences, it descends to the contractible $\infty$-groupoid obtained by localizing $\Mhat (\Sigma)$ at all morphisms.
-As a consequence, for any colored marking $\Gamma$, the canonical map

-is an equivalence.
-This means in particular that the marking~\eqref{eqnthemarking} provides us with an equivalence

-The problem is that a mapping class group element that acts in a very natural topological way on the right hand side, will at first amount to a zigzag of equivalences on the left hand side that is then converted to a chain map by inverting the equivalences that point the `wrong way'.
-If one is just interested in the mapping class group actions, this is no issue at all; after all, $\mathfrak{F}_\cat{C}(\mathbb{T}^2)$ is a perfectly fine realization of this action that is even strict.
-When considering multiplicative structures, the homotopy coend $\lint^{X\in\Proj\cat{C}} \cat{C}(X,X)$ is easier to work with and allows to make contact to more `traditional' algebraic quantities, but the mapping class group action, particularly the effect of the $S$-transformation, is difficult to describe.

-The purpose of this section is to give a model of the conformal block for the torus which is closely related to $\lint^{X\in\Proj\cat{C}} \cat{C}(X,X)$, but on which the effect of the $S$-transformation can be described in a convenient way.
-This model is related to the one used in \cite{dva}, but we need to go beyond that to later prove the main results in later sections.
+It was explained in the introduction that, after the choice of an auxiliary datum, namely a specific colored marking of the torus, we obtain an equivalence $\lint^{X\in\Proj\cat{C}}\cat{C}(X,X)\ra{\simeq}\mathfrak{F}_\cat{C}(\mathbb{T}^2)$ from the Hochschild complex of $\cat{C}$ to the differential graded conformal block $\mathfrak{F}_\cat{C}(\mathbb{T}^2)$ of the torus.
+The purpose of this section is to give a model of the conformal block for the torus which is closely related to $\lint^{X\in\Proj\cat{C}} \cat{C}(X,X)$, but on which the effect of the $S$-transformation can be described in a more convenient way.
+This model is related to the one used in \cite{dva,dmf}, but we need to go beyond that to later prove the main results in later sections.